-The amount of Universal Credit you’ll get depends on your circumstances and your income.
+The amount of Universal Credit you will get depends on your circumstances and your income.
 It can include support for housing.
-If you get Universal Credit to help you with housing, you will be responsible for paying your rent to your landlord.
+If you get Universal Credit to help you with housing, you will be responsible for paying your rent to your Landlord.

 You will need to make a separate claim for any Council Tax Reduction to the Council.

 There are no limits to the number of hours you can work in a week if you get Universal Credit.
 Your payment will reduce gradually as you earn more.
-You won’t lose all your benefits at once if you’re on a low income.
+You will not lose all your benefits at once if you are on a low income.